 OK, onboarding is important.
 But what does this mean for your advocacy strategy?

-To grow your customer loyalty, you’ll need to focus on your users’ needs and drivers of satisfaction throughout the entire customer lifecycle.
+To grow your customer loyalty, you’ll need to focus on your users’ needs and drivers of customer satisfaction throughout the entire user lifecycle.

 Why your customer advocacy strategy matters

 You may be asking yourself, “Why do I need a customer advocacy strategy if I have a strong sales and marketing program?”

 Here’s our response: Can you think of the last time you found a new product that you loved and just had to tell your friends about?

 What about the last time you had an amazing meal out?
 Did you leave a review on Yelp or Google?